JobbyM/React-Docs-zh-CN/higher-order-components.md

 // This function takes a componet... function withSubscription(WrappedComponent, selectData){
-  // ...and  returns another component... return class extends Component {
+  // ...and  returns another component... return class extends React.Component {
     constructor(props){
       super(props)
       this.handleChange = this.handleChange.bind(this)